 The song of the Winter Wren or the Hermit Thrush reward the early spring visitor to Shore Acres.
 For bird songs and identifications you might want to use your web browser to call up the Cornell Laboratory of Ornithology site if you do not have a good bird app.
-See www.birds.cornell.edu.
+See www.birds.cornell.edu or download their wonderful free app.